raul23/web-crawler/README.rst

 ``download_wiki_pages.py``: Download Wikipedia pages of theoretical physicists
 ------------------------------------------------------------------------------
-This script takes as input a pickle file containing URLs to Wikipedia pages of theoretical physicists (See the script `get_physicists_urls.py <#get-physicists-urls-py-get-list-of-urls-to-wikipedia-pages-of-theoretical-physicists>`_).
+This script takes as input a pickle file containing URLs to Wikipedia pages of theoretical physicists (See the previous script `get_physicists_urls.py <#get-physicists-urls-py-get-list-of-urls-to-wikipedia-pages-of-theoretical-physicists>`_).

 `:information_source:`

-   - The Python script can be found at `download_wiki_pages.py <./exercises/download_wiki_pages.py>`_
+   - The Python script can be found at `download_wiki_pages.py <./scripts/download_wiki_pages.py>`_
    - By default, there is a delay of 2 seconds between HTTP requests.
    - For more information about the script's usage, check the `Usage <#usage-for-download-wiki-pages-py>`_ section.